We’re proud to announce our team of jurors for our International Competition, UK Competition and Awards...

 Campbell X has directed the award-winning queer urban romantic comedy feature film Stud Life, voted by the Guardian as one of the top 10 Black British feature films ever made.
 It was also in Vogue magazine as one of the best films in 2020.
 Campbell was one of the writers at the Royal Court for My White Best Friend theatre series, directed and produced the short film DES!RE, and the documentary Visible which headlined the Scottish Queer IFF in 2018.
 Campbell directed the award-winning TV web series Different For Girls and is one of the directors of the transgender web series Spectrum London.
 Campbell is the Co-founder with Neelu Bhuman of Wahala Film Fund, for short films by and about QTIPOC people.
 Campbell is one of our Retrospective guest curators at this year's festival.

 First Feature Award & Short Film Award

 Our First Feature Award discovers and honours the future of non-fiction film, celebrating new talent and fresh perspectives.
-The Short Film Award presents the best of short films in the festival, made by emerging and established filmmakers from around the world.
+Aour Short Film award presents the best of short films in the festival, made by emerging and established filmmakers from around the world.
 This award is qualifying for the Academy Awards.
-The Short Film Award is supported by The Guardian Documentaries.
+This award is sponsored by The Guardian.

 Our First Feature & Short Film Award Jury: